-Find someone to train with who has the same mission to regularly train; lock arms with them and commit to train with them however many times a week you can both fit into your schedule.
+Find someone to train with who has the same mission to train regularly; lock arms with them and commit to training with them however many times a week you can both fit into your schedule.
 When you have a workout buddy, your excuses will immediately dissolve.

-If you know they are going to be waiting for you, you’ll be there and you’ll likely push yourself so much harder when you’re actually there as you’ll bounce off each other’s energy and drive.
+If you know they are going to be waiting for you, you’ll be there, and you’ll likely push yourself so much harder when you’re there as you’ll bounce off each other’s energy and drive.

 Look at both of your schedules, commit to a time when you can both train and lock it into your diary with a promise to each other that you’re committed to support each other with your health/fitness goals.